Viswanathan Anand: Early chess career

 Anand's rise in the Indian chess world was meteoric.
 National success came early for him when he won the sub-junior championship with a score of 9/9 points in 1983, at age 14.
 In 1984 Anand won the Asian Junior Championship in Coimbatore, earning an International Master (IM) norm in the process.
 Soon afterward, he participated in the 26th Chess Olympiad, in Thessaloniki, where he made his debut on the Indian national team.
 There, Anand scored 7½ points in 11 games, gaining his second IM norm.
 In 1985 he became the youngest Indian to achieve the title of International Master, at age 15, by winning the Asian Junior Championship for the second year in a row, this time in Hong Kong.
 At age 16, he became the national chess champion.
 He won that title two more times.
 He played games at blitz speed.
 In 1987, he became the first Indian to win the World Junior Chess Championship.
-In 1988, at age 18, he became India's first grandmaster by winning the Shakti Finance International chess tournament held in Coimbatore, India.
+In 1987, at age 18, he became India's first grandmaster by winning the Shakti Finance International chess tournament held in Coimbatore, India.
 One of his notable successes in this tournament was his win against Russian grandmaster Efim Geller.
 He was awarded Padma Shri at age 18.

 In the 1993 World Chess Championship cycle, Anand qualified for his first Candidates Tournament, winning his first match but narrowly losing his quarterfinal match to 1990 runner-up Anatoly Karpov.

 In 1994–95, Anand and Gata Kamsky dominated the qualifying cycles for the rival FIDE and PCA world championships.
-In the FIDE cycle, Anand lost his quarterfinal match to Kamsky after leading early.
+In the FIDE cycle, Anand lost his 2nd round (Candidates semifinal) match to Kamsky after leading early.
 Kamsky lost the 1996 FIDE championship match to Karpov.

 In the 1995 PCA cycle, Anand won matches against Oleg Romanishin and Michael Adams without a loss, then avenged his FIDE loss by defeating Kamsky in the Candidates final.
 In 1995, he played the PCA World Chess Championship against Kasparov at New York City's World Trade Center.
 After an opening run of eight draws (a record for the opening of a world championship match until 21 November 2018), Anand won game nine with a powerful exchange sacrifice, but then lost four of the next five.
 He lost the match 10½–7½.

 In the 1998 FIDE cycle, FIDE granted Karpov, the reigning champion, direct seeding into the final against the winner of the seven-round single-elimination Candidates tournament.
 The psychological and physical advantage Karpov gained from this decision caused significant controversy, leading to Kramnik's withdrawal from the tournament.
 Anand won the tournament, defeating Adams in the final, and immediately faced Karpov for the championship.
 Despite this disadvantage for Anand, which he described as being "brought in a coffin" to play Karpov, the regular match ended 3–3, which led to a rapid playoff, which Karpov won 2–0.
 Karpov thus remained the FIDE champion.